cx-designers/demo-repository/src/hire-developer-IOS.md

 ---
-layout: layouts/hireDeveloper.njk
+layout: layouts/hire-templates/hireIosDevloper.njk
 title: Website Design & Development Company - Cypherox Technologies
-bodyClass: "hireDeveloper-page"
+bodyClass: "hireDeveloper-page IOS-developer"
-permalink: hire-developer.html
+permalink: hire-developer-ios.html
 bannersubTitle: "Service"
-bannerTitle: "Hire A Dedicated Developer"
+bannerTitle: "Hire A Dedicated IOS Developer"
 bannerdesc: "Need someone super cool to make your project awesome?
 Our developers are like digital superheroes!
 They mix tech skills with creativity to make exactly what you need.
 Ready to see some magic happen?
 Let's make your project shine!"
 bannerbuttontext: Hire Now
 buttonLink: "javascript:;"